Higher-dimensional Chiral Algebras in the Jouanolou Model and free-field realization: Introduction

 Homotopy chiral algebras in the Jouanolou model define chiral algebras in the sense of \cite{FG}, but we make no assertion that the resulting $\infty$-category of Jouanolou chiral algebras is equivalent to the $\infty$-categorical description of \cite{FG}.

 The next main goal of this article is to provide explicit descriptions and examples of chiral algebras in higher dimensions.
 Firstly, we describe, in explicit detail, the chiral operations underlying the \textit{unit} chiral algebra on $\mathbb{A}^d$.
 As is familiar from the theory of vertex algebras, the Cauchy residue encodes the chiral operation of the unit chiral algebra when $d=1$.
-We generlize the residue to higher-dimensional configuration spaces in the Jouanolou model.
+We generalize the residue to higher-dimensional configuration spaces in the Jouanolou model.
 The key to our definition of the residue is the use of Feynman graph integrals in higher-dimensional holomorphic quantum field theory.
 The analysis which underlies the convergence of such graph integrals uses the compactification of Schwinger spaces following \cite{wang2024feynman}.
 A peculiar fact is that in dimensions $d > 1$ the unit chiral algebra (in the Jouanolou model) has nontrivial chiral operations of arity $k$ for all $k = 1,2,3,\ldots$.

-The next part of this paper explores further examples of higher-dimensional chiral algebras in the Jouanolou model.
-Using the higher-dimensional residue, we formulate a higher-dimensional version of Wick's theorem for chiral algebras in section \ref{s:example} This leads to explicit descriptions of so-called \textit{free} chiral algebras (those which come from free holomorphic quantum field theories).
-As an application, we provide a higher-dimensional free-field realization of the higher-dimensional Kac--Moody algebra of \cite{FHK}.
+Using the higher-dimensional residue, we formulate a higher-dimensional version of Wick's theorem for chiral algebras in section \ref{s:example}.
+This leads to explicit descriptions of so-called \textit{free} chiral algebras (those which come from free holomorphic quantum field theories); they are characterized, in part, by the property that their chiral operations are quantizations of the chiralization of the shifted symplectic space $T^*[d-1] V$ where $V$ is a (possibly super) vector space.
+The associated $d$-dimensional chiral algebra will be denoted $\cF_V$.
+It is a higher-dimensional analog of the free ghost system chiral algebras used in string theory.
+Indeed, when $d=1$ this is the familiar $\beta-\gamma$ or $b-c$ system depending on the parity of $V$.

+As an application of our formulation of free chiral algebras, we provide a higher-dimensional free-field realization of the higher-dimensional Kac--Moody algebra of \cite{FHK} and the higher-dimensional Virasoro algebra of \cite{GWvir}.
+We briefly recall these algebras.
+For a Lie algebra~$\lie{g}$, higher-dimensional Kac--Moody algebras are dg Lie algebra central extensions of $\lie{g}$-valued derived global sections of the structure sheaf on punctured affine space $\AA^d - \{0\}$.
+Such central extensions, which are additionally translation and $GL_d$-invariant, are in bijective correspondence with $\theta \in \op{Sym}^{d+1}(\lie{g}^*)^{G}$--that is, invariant polynomials on $\lie{g}$ of degree $d+1$.
+The higher Virasoro algebras, on the other hand, are central extensions of the dg Lie algebra of derived sections of the tangent sheaf on punctured affine space (the higher-dimensional Witt algebra).
+Such central extensions correspond to degree $2d+2$ universal characteristic classes $H^{2d+2} (BGL_d)$.
+Explicit $L_\infty$ models for the higher Virasoro algebras appear in \cite{GWvir}.